Learning Design in Practice for Everybody > Part5 > New section October 17 2017

 Describing the research of creativity is like the fable of the blind men trying to describe an elephant by touching different parts of its body.
 One of them touches the tail and says that it is like a snake, another touches the body and says that it is like a wall and so on.
 Consequently, you have to see the whole picture to get the image straight.
 Further, the image of researching creativity is becoming even more complicated since it is both mobile and interactive.

 The Probability of Innovation

-Basically a successful creative environment is much about increasing the probability of innovation.
+Basically, a successful creative environment is much about increasing the probability of innovation.
 This has many similarities with a casino.
-The owner of a casino does not know the outcome of the strategies/methods used by the single players at the tables, but he or she is aware of the fact that if a sufficient amount of costumers come and if they stay long enough, the casino will profit.
-In the close future it is about probability, sometimes the casino wins other times it looses, but in the long run the profit is granted.
+The owner of a casino does not know the outcome of the strategies/methods used by the single players at the tables, but he or she is aware of the fact that if a sufficient amount of cosumers come and if they stay long enough, the casino will profit.
+In the close future it is about probability, sometimes the casino wins other times it loses, but in the long run, the profit is granted.

 With this starting point, Professor Alan G. Robinson and Professor Sam Stern have found six fundamental principles of creativity and creative environments: